Clara Mortenson Beyer: Department of Labor

-The Beyer family moved back to Washington, D.C., in 1928 and Clara returned to full-time work as Director of the Department of Labor's Children's Bureau, and from 1931 to 1934 she was the director of the Industrial Department of that Bureau.
+The Beyer family moved back to Washington, D.C., in 1928 and Clara returned to full-time work as director of the Department of Labor's Children's Bureau.
+From 1931 to 1934, she was the director of the Industrial Department of that Bureau.
 During this time, Dewson and Beyer worked together to engineer Frances Perkins' appointment to the position of secretary of labor in 1933.

-In 1934, Perkins and Dewson encouraged Beyer to take the freshly-minted position of associate director in the Division of Labor Standards, and take it she did; Beyer served as associate director there from 1934 to 1957, working on issues of apprenticeship, vocational education, programs for elderly and migrant workers, and other foundational American labor issues.
+In 1934, Perkins and Dewson encouraged Beyer to take the freshly-minted position of associate director in the Division of Labor Standards.
+She served from 1934 to 1957, working on issues of apprenticeship, vocational education, programs for elderly and migrant workers, and other foundational American labor issues.
 Beyer was excited about working with a newly founded Bureau because she was eager to build an organization from the beginning.
 Frances Perkins expressed her political inability to appoint another woman to a leading role in an important Labor Department organization, which she told Beyer was why she was not promoted further within the organization, and which Beyer happily accepted.
 Beyer did go on to become acting director of the Division of Labor Standards for one year, 1957–1958.

 During her time at the Bureau of Labor Standards, Beyer was a member of the so-called "Ladies' Brain Trust," working alongside Molly Dewson, Mary La Dame, and Congresswoman Mary T. Norton to advise Frances Perkins in her position as Secretary of Labor during the 1930s and 1940s.
-It was through this advisory position that Beyer became an influential voice in New Deal era labor policies.
-Also while serving at the Bureau of Labor Standards, Beyer worked closely with Perkins and Arthur Altmeyer to develop the provisions that went into the Social Security Act of 1935.
+Through this advisory position, Beyer became an influential voice in New Deal era labor policies.
+While serving at the Bureau of Labor Standards, she worked closely with Perkins and Arthur Altmeyer to develop the provisions that went into the Social Security Act of 1935.

 Beyer's most recognized achievement at the Bureau of Labor Standards is her instrumental work towards the establishment of the Fair Labor Standards Act of 1938, which set minimum wage and maximum hour standards nationwide.
 Beyer's bureau helped Ben Cohen and Thomas Corcoran draft the legislation, and when Beyer herself was resisted by organized laborers who worried that minimum wage would lower wages overall, she worked with Congresswoman Mary T. Norton to lobby William Green, president of the American Federation of Labor.
 With his support, the law passed, and when the act was challenged and appealed to the Supreme Court, Beyer helped prepare the government's successful defense.